stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/style/get_linkedstylename/_index.md

 title: Aspose::Words::Style::get_LinkedStyleName method
 linktitle: get_LinkedStyleName
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Style::get_LinkedStyleName method.
+description: 'Aspose::Words::Style::get_LinkedStyleName method.
 Gets the name of the Style linked to this one.
-Returns Empty string if no styles are linked in C++.
+Returns Empty string if no styles are linked in C++.'
 type: docs
 weight: 900
 url: /cpp/aspose.words/style/get_linkedstylename/